UviDTE-FPSoC/CycloneVSoC-time-measurements/code/Baremetal/HPS-to-FPGA_PL330DMAC/README.md

 #### configuration.h:
 configuration.h permits to control the default behaviour of the program:
 * Selecting between   ON_CHIP_RAM_ON_LIGHTWEIGHT,  ON_CHIP_RAM_ON_HFBRIDGE32, ON_CHIP_RAM_ON_HFBRIDGE64 and ON_CHIP_RAM_ON_HFB the program is automatically adapted depending on the hardware project used.
 By default it is supossed that the FPGA OCR is connected to the HPS-to-FPGA (non Lightweight) bridge with 128-bit width. configuration.h obtains hardware information for each bridge and size from [code/inc/FPGA_system_headers](https://github.com/UviDTE-FPSoC/CycloneVSoC-time-measurements/tree/master/code/inc/FPGA_system_headers).
-* Cache features that are activated can be controlled by the CACHE_CONFIG macro that can be defined as a number betwee 0 and 13 with the following meanings.
+* Cache features that are activated can be controlled by the CACHE_CONFIG macro that can be defined as a number between 0 and 13 with the following meanings.
 Each number adds a feature to the previous state so adding the effect of each feature can be easily studied:
 	* 0 no cache no MMU
 	Basic config and optimizations:
 	* 1 enable MMU